What's a Swedish Dishcloth?

 How long do they last?

 It depends on use and care.
-They generally last between 6-12 months.
-They are 100% natural and biodegradable, so they won't fill landfills once returned to the Earth.
+They generally last between 6-9 months.
+They are compostable and 100% biodegradable, so they won't fill landfills once returned to the Earth.
+Just toss it on the compost pile!

 What is it made out of?